owlbarn/tutorial/book/algodiff/README.md

 Similarly, you can try to use backward mode to differentiate `g`.
 I will just this as an exercise for you.
 One last thing I want to mention is: backward mode needs to maintain a directed computation graph in the memory so that the errors can propagate back; whereas the forward mode does not have to do that due to the algebra of dual numbers.

+## High-Level APIs of Algorithmic Differentiation Module

+What we have seen is the basic of AD modules.
-In reality, you don't really need to worry about forward or backward mode if you simply use high-level APIs such as `diff`, `grad`, `hessian`, and etc. However, there might be cases you do need to operate these low-level functions to write up your own applications (e.g., implementing a neural network), then knowing the mechanisms behind the scene is definitely a big plus.
+There might be cases you do need to operate these low-level functions to write up your own applications (e.g., implementing a neural network), then knowing the mechanisms behind the scene is definitely a big plus.
+However, using these complex low level function hinders daily use of algorithmic differentiation in numerical computation task.
+In reality, you don't really need to worry about forward or reverse mode if you simply use high-level APIs such as `diff`, `grad`, `hessian`, and etc.
+They are all built on the forward or reverse mode that we have seen, but provide clean interfaces, making a lot of details transparent to users.
+In this chapter we will introduce how to use these core high level APIs with examples.

 ### Derivative